 Check MD5 Hash on your Mac

-You’ll be returned with an MD5 Checksum Hash that you can check against the source MD5 code provided to you (or that a friend shares, or whatever).
-It will look something like this:
+You’ll be returned with an MD5 Checksum Hash that you can check against the source MD5 code provided to you (or that a friend shares, you found online, or whatever).

 The part after the = sign is the MD5 hash code that you can compare against the source to be sure that the file has retained it’s integrity through transmission.
 Very handy when downloading large files, or if you want to make sure a file has not been modified, corrupted, or tampered with.

 Alternatively you can use the openssl command to check MD5 checksums on your Mac, like so:

 The data returned to you will be the same whether you use the openssl command or the md5 command, it’s really just a matter of preference.